-This document provides information about accounts on the Unified Linux Systems managed by the School of Informatics and Computing.
+This document provides information about accounts on the Unified Linux Systems managed by the School of Informatics, Computing, and Engineering.
 There are many other standalone Linux systems in the school that are not part of the unified configuration and, therefore, this document may not apply to accounts on those systems.
 If you have any questions about Linux systems within the school, please contact us.

 SDA Access Methods

 The IU Scholarly Data Archive (SDA), which was previously know as MDSS, provides multiple pentabyes of storage space.
 Anyone interested in using the SDA is encouraged to check out the UITS Research Storage page for more information.

 The SDA is accessible from the SICE linux systems using a few different mechanisms.

 - Web Browser - You can use the IU Globus Web App for SDA to access the SDA via a web browser at IU Globus Web App.
 See the SDA Access Knowledge Base Article for more details.

 HSI - The Hierarchical Storage Interface (HSI) Software is installed on the SICE unified linux systems and can be used to access the SDA.
 To use this software, just run hsi and you should be prompted for a "Principal", which is just your username.
 Then you'll be prompted for your password.

 Once you are logged in, you are ready to issue hsi commands.
 You can just run help to get a list of commands or see the HSI KB entry for more information.
 Hsi is similar to ftp but gives you much more flexibility with the ability to do things you can do from a shell, such as moving, copying, and renaming files and using wildcards.